-Three additional crews will be phased into the program in January, February and March of next year.
+Two additional crews will be phased into the program in the coming weeks, bringing the total number of crews to four.
 As part of MTA's Mediation and Restitution Services program, the crews will be drawn from a pool of adult court-referred community service workers provided by judges from around L.A.
 County.